Computerized (GOTO) Telescopes

 The Celestron SkyProdigy 70 is a 70mm Refractor Telescope with a focal ratio of f/10, making it excellent for basic planetary observing as well as the moon....
 Learn MoreFREE SHIPPINGModel#: 22089(48 States)

-If there was a telescope that could align itself with no input from the user, the Celestron SkyProdigy 130 Newtonian Reflector Computerized Telescope is one of them!...
+If there was a telescope that could align itself with no input from the user, the Celestron SkyProdigy 130 Newtonian Reflector Computerized Telescope would qualify!...
 Learn MoreFREE SHIPPINGModel#: 31153(48 States)

 The Celestron SkyProdigy 6 Schmidt-Cassegrain Computerized Telescope is a perfect and compact design for beginner astronomers who want to start taking advantage of the really slow focal ratios...
 Learn MoreFREE SHIPPINGModel#: 11076(48 States)